iidanL/InstallWindowsWithoutUSB/README.md

 Dual-boot means that on your pc will be installed 2 versions of Windows.

 After installation new one you can delete files from old Windows drive and merge partitions.

-## Disclaimer
-if you are seeing this and paid for the use of this tool in any shape or form, contact me danL#4592 on discord.

 Steps
 =====